janhvi-mishra-data/E-Commerce-Analytics-PowerBI/README.md

 # 🛒 E-Commerce Analytics Dashboard | Power BI

-An end-to-end Business Intelligence project built using **Power BI**, **Power Query**, **DAX**, and the **Olist Brazilian E-Commerce Dataset**.

-The project transforms raw transactional data into interactive dashboards that provide insights into sales performance, customer behavior, seller performance, product analytics, and customer reviews through an interactive multi-page Power BI report.

----

-# 📌 Dashboard Overview

 ![Overview Dashboard](Dashboard%20Screenshots/01_Overview.jpg)

+An end-to-end **Business Intelligence** project developed using **Power BI**, **Power Query**, and **DAX** to analyze the **Olist Brazilian E-Commerce Public Dataset**.
+The project transforms raw transactional data into interactive dashboards, providing actionable insights into sales performance, customer behavior, product analytics, seller performance, and customer satisfaction.

 ---

+# 📌 Project Overview

+This project presents a complete Business Intelligence solution for analyzing an e-commerce business.
+It demonstrates the entire analytics workflow—from data cleaning and transformation to data modeling, DAX calculations, and interactive dashboard development.

+The solution follows a **Star Schema** architecture and consists of **five interactive dashboard pages**, enabling stakeholders to monitor business performance, identify trends, evaluate operational efficiency, and support data-driven decision-making.

+---

-# 🎯 Project Objective
+# 🎯 Project Objectives

-The objective of this project is to analyze an e-commerce business from multiple business perspectives and answer key questions such as:
+This dashboard helps answer important business questions, including:

 - Which product categories generate the highest revenue?
+- Which categories sell the most products?
 - Which states contribute the highest sales?
 - Which sellers perform the best?
-- What is customer purchasing behavior?
+- How do customers behave across different regions?
-- How do customer reviews impact business performance?
+- How do customer reviews reflect business performance?
 - What sales trends can be observed over time?

 ---

-# 🛠 Tech Stack
+# 🛠️ Tech Stack

-- Power BI Desktop
+- Microsoft Power BI Desktop
 - Power Query
-- DAX
+- DAX (Data Analysis Expressions)
+- Microsoft Excel
 - Star Schema Data Modeling
-- Microsoft Excel
-- Olist Brazilian E-Commerce Dataset

 ---